-Originally Puget Sound Naval Station, it was redesignated as a Navy Yard in 1901.
+Originally Puget Sound Naval Station, located on Sinclair Inlet, it was redesignated as a Navy Yard in 1901.
 Drydock #1 was completed in 1896.
 This was the main repair yard for the Pacific Fleet during WWII after Pearl Harbor was damaged.
 In 2004 became part of Naval Base Kitsap - Bremerton.
 The Marine Barracks (est. 1896) was closed in 1977.
 Buildings M-1, M-2, M-3, and M-4 were built in 1911.
 The 1899 and 1911 Marine barracks both no longer stand.
 A Marine Corps Recruit Training Depot was established in 1911, but was closed in 1912.
 The Naval Hospital was first built in 1909, closed in 1980 (now demolished).
-A separate Marine Barracks (1919 - 1950) was also located at the Puget Sound Naval Ammunition Depot (1904 - 1959) about five miles away at Ostrich Bay (later became the Jackson Park housing complex in the 1970's).
+A separate Marine Barracks (1919 - 1950) was also located at the Puget Sound Naval Magazine/Ammunition Depot (1904 - 1959) about five miles away on the west side of Ostrich Bay (later became the Jackson Park housing complex in the 1970's).

 See also History of Puget Sound Naval Shipyard from HistoryLink.org

-A Marine Barracks (1919 - 1978) was also located at the Keyport Naval Torpedo Station (1914 - present).
+A Marine Barracks (1919 - 1978) was also located at the Keyport Naval Torpedo Station (1914 - present), located on Dogfish Bay off of Port Orchard Inlet, about 11 miles north of the Shipyard.
 Originally known as Pacific Coast Torpedo Station until 1930.
 Became Naval Undersea Warfare Engineering Station in 1978.